9 Simple Tips For Throwing the Best Party Ever

 2. Keep the guest list small

 If you don't like the idea of throwing a huge party, don't!
 Keep your guest list small if you're more comfortable in small groups.
 Doing this will also allow you to invite your closest friends, making for a more enjoyable evening with people you're closest to.
-There may come a time in your life when you have to throw a bigger party than you're used to, but starting off small is a great start.
+There may come a time in your life when you have to throw a bigger party than you're used to, but starting off small is a great idea.

 3. Simplify your menu